Parimatch1/SV-Guides-Revamped/General Procedures & Policies.md

 * Users ranked Chairperson+ may submit a Leave of Absence (LOA) request [here](https://discord.com/channels/696544612810096681/914632815503630346) if they wish to take a break from their duties.
 * LOA must last at least 7 days and no more then 21 days.
 * The length of your last LOA will be your cooldown.
 For example if you take a 7 day LOA, you can not take another LOA for 7 days.
-* Users who submit a LOA request on or before Thursday will be fully exempt from quota.
+* Users who submit a LOA request on or before Thursday (in their timezone) will be fully exempt from quota.
-* If your LOA concludes after Thursday you will be excused from quota for that week.
+* If your LOA concludes after Thursday (in your timezone) you will be excused from quota for that week.

 **Leave of Absence Rules and Information**
 * Users are expected to provide full honesty as to why they are taking LOA.